ashwingopalsamy/ats-latex-resume/README.md

 2. Create a new project and upload the `resume_template.tex` file.
 3. Edit the content directly in Overleaf and click “**Recompile**” to see the PDF update.
 4. Once satisfied, download the PDF.

-## Best Practices for ATS Optimization

-- **Stick to Standard Fonts and Layouts:** This template uses `lmodern` and basic formatting to ensure readability.
-- **Quantify Achievements:** Use specific numbers or metrics when describing work experience (e.g., "improved API response time by 25%").
-- **Avoid Uncommon Symbols or Graphics:** Keep the formatting simple to prevent ATS parsing issues.
-- **Use Relevant Keywords:** Tailor the resume with job-related keywords to improve your chances of passing ATS filters.

 ## Customization Tips